TonyH0401/langchain-groq-mysql-query-gen-cli/README.md

 ## Introduction

 This is my implementation of LangChain - An LLM Framework and GroqAI.
-There are 2 implementations using MySQL (with MySQL there are 2 different versions).
-Each implementation has notes, synopsis, hints and further research included.
+There are 2 different implementations of LangChain and GroqAI, the first one is with a `SCHEMAS`constant, the second one is with reading schemas from files (I prefer the 2nd one).

+There is also an implementation of Langfuse which is a tracer and debugger be LLM applications.

-The original tutorial by LangChain that I based on is linked [here](https://python.langchain.com/v0.2/docs/tutorials/sql_qa/).
+The tutorial by LangChain that I based on is linked [here](https://python.langchain.com/v0.2/docs/tutorials/sql_qa/).
 I will also have the tutorial displayed in case the hyperlink is not accessible https://python.langchain.com/v0.2/docs/tutorials/sql_qa/.
-However, I don't totally follow the tutorial and there are variation within the implementation.

 ## Getting Started

 I recommend running this project on **Python 3.10+**.
-This project was originally running on **Python 3.9.19**.
+This project was originally running on **Python 3.10.14**.

 ### Virtual Environment